Our designer, Chris, recently showed me a technique he uses to engrave onto cylindrical objects with the Emblaser.

 I took care to make the folds accurate and sharp.
 Since this would be my engraving guide, the neater this was made, the better the final result.

-I next measured the and marked the exact horizontal centre of the rolling pin.
+I next measured the rolling pin and marked the exact horizontal centre of it.
 In my case, the rolling pin was 350mm in length, so I made a mark at 175mm.

 I then wrapped the guide over the rolling pin and taped the ends together to hold it in place.
 With a sharp pencil I made a mark at each of the folds on the rolling pin.